Kannan-Marimuthu/ReplatformingWorkshop/README.md

 ![](https://github.com/rm511130/ReplatformingWorkshop/blob/master/org_quota.jpg)

-- Now map a new route to your Chess App.
+- Following the example shown below, map a new route to your Chess App by picking a unique name.
 Using your browser, access the newly mapped route.

 ![](https://github.com/rm511130/ReplatformingWorkshop/blob/master/map_route.jpg)

 - Now let's take a look at the container(s) running your Chess App.
-You will need to _ssh_ into _elvmjt025_, a VM that has been loaded with the _CF CLI_ and has permission to ssh into PCF containers.
+You will need to `ssh` into the `elvmjt025` VM.
+This VM has the _CF CLI_ installed and has permission to `ssh` into PCF containers.
 Follow the example shown below.
-The last step in the sequence is a _watch_ command - leave it running and proceed to the next step.
+The last step in the sequence is a `watch` command that will repeatedly access your Chess App.
+Leave it running and proceed to the next step.

 ````
 ssh your_username@elvmjt025